Our Beliefs

 Christ Church is Christ-centered, gospel saturated, winsomely reformed, and passionately missional.

 When someone asks what Christ Church believes, there are often different concerns behind the question.
 Some want to know about our theological distinctives.
-Others desire greater clarity about what it means to be a Presbyterian Church.
-Still others are concerned about engagement with the world in matters of evangelism and mercy.
-While this summary may not answer every question, it provides a helpful launching pad for further exploration!
+Others desire greater insight into Presbyterianism.
+Still others are concerned about our world engagement regarding evangelism and mercy.
+While the following summary may not answer every question, it should provide a helpful launching pad for further exploration.
+We encourage you to delve deeper into our beliefs and practices or welcome any specific questions.

-Christ Church’s faith and life are anchored in the historic Christian faith as it is revealed in the Holy Scriptures of the Old and New Testaments.
-Together with Christians throughout the ages we affirm the historic Nicene and Apostle’s creeds and such foundational truths as:
+Christ Church’s faith and life are anchored in the historic Christian faith as revealed in the Holy Scriptures of the Old and New Testaments.
+Together with Christians throughout the ages, we affirm the historic Nicene and Apostle’s creeds and such foundational truths as:

 The Inspiration of the Holy Scriptures

 We believe the Bible is God's Word, completely trustworthy, and without error.
-It is the ultimate authority for all that we believe and practice in life.
+Scripture is the ultimate authority for all we believe and practice.

 The Trinity